josquin-research-project/jrp-scores/README.md

 <code>make reduced</code>

-or if humextras is not installed type:
+or if humextras is not installed, type:

 <code>make webreduced</code>